AN 2102 Human Neuroanatomy

 CP 2410 Chiropractic Practice: Clinical Theories, Ideologies and Therapies

 A variety of chiropractic techniques are presented from the perspective of the historical development, the philosophy of the techniques, their diagnostic methodologies and treatment protocols.
 Other complementary and alternative health care disciplines and their potential benefit to patient care are also reviewed.
 Students are encouraged throughout the course to critically appraise the techniques and the systems of healing.

 The skills associated with conducting a comprehensive examination (postural assessment, joint challenge, motion palpation, joint pain provocation) of the spine, pelvis and extremities continue to be honed.
 The adjustive procedures taught in the previous year are reinforced and a substantive number of additional procedures are introduced.
 In addition, joint mobilization and soft tissue procedures are taught for each region of the musculoskeletal system.
 The approach used to correlate examination findings, arrive at a diagnosis and formulate a treatment protocol is introduced.

-The following occupational and disability management issues are presented: Contemporary use of exercise for the rehabilitation and functional restoration of the musculoskeletal system; planning, prescribing, and monitoring exercise programs; indications for therapeutic exercise prescription and concepts of exercise progression; and, the chiropractor’s role in functional recovery.
+The following occupational and disability management issues are presented: Contemporary use of exercise for the rehabilitation and functional restoration of the musculoskeletal system; planning, prescribing, and monitoring exercise programs; indications for therapeutic exercise prescription and concepts of exercise progression; and the chiropractor’s role in functional recovery.